 Lip tattoos are prone to fading because of fast skin cell turnover -- think about how fast your lip heals when you bite it.
 Saliva helps mouth wounds heal quickly, which is great when healing your tattoo, but not great if you want it to last a lifetime.

 Because lip tattoos are highly prone to fading or falling out, they are not guaranteed the same as other tattoos.
-With other tattoos, your artist will offer free touch-ups, if needed.
+With other tattoos, your tattoo artist will offer free touch-ups, if needed.
 But it would be an infinite touch-up session to offer free touch-ups for your inner lip.

 How Long Does a Lip Tattoo Last?